 We of course you also recommend you the resources below

 The International Journal of the Commons is a peer-reviewed, open-access journal published by the IASC at least twice a year, containing peer-reviewed academic articles from a wide range of disciplines on a broad spectrum of commons issues worldwide.

-The Commons Digest is an exclusive quarterly publication for IASC-members, containing short articles, forum responses, book reviews, bibliographies, and letters to the editor.
-Sign up as IASC-member and get access to the Commons Digest!
+The Commons Digest is an exclusive quarterly publication of the IASC, containing short articles, forum responses, book reviews, bibliographies, and letters to the editor.

 The IASC is supporter of the Digital Library of the Commons (DLC).
 The DLC is a gateway to the international literature on the commons.
 The DLC acts as a repository and provides free and open access to full-text articles, (conference) papers, and dissertations on commons issues.

 - a comprehensive bibliography of the commons

 - links to relevant reference sources on the study of the commons

 The Digital Library of the Commons is hosted by the Vincent and Elinor Ostrom Workshop in Political Theory and Policy Analysis, based at the University of Indiana in Bloomington (IN), USA.